OISF/suricata/doc/userguide/upgrade.rst

 - Multiple "include" fields in the configuration file will now issue a warning and in Suricata 8.0 will not be supported.
 See :ref:`includes` for documentation on including multiple files.
+- For AF-Packet, the `cluster_rollover` setting is no longer supported.
+If this is used, a warning message will be printed and `cluster_flow` will be used instead.

 Other changes
 ~~~~~~~~~~~~~